 However, there are some challenges that travelers face in this part of Southeast Asia, particularly in Thailand: scams.
 Most of the time, the scams are less threatening of physical safety and more focused on getting tourists to spend more money, but that, along with some pickpocketing and theft issues, make some travelers wary of traveling in the region independently.

 So if you’ve never visited this region of the world before and are particularly concerned about getting scammed or just don’t want to plan the logistics of getting to a bunch of different cities and crossing overland borders, then I recommend a booking an organized tour.
 Additionally, if you’d like to visit quite a few cities and you have limited vacation time, then this tour is an excellent choice.

 If you’re a seasoned traveler, then you will likely find that you prefer independent travel in these countries.

 Why Intrepid Travel?

-This was my first tour with Intrepid, but I’ve now been on four tours with Intrepid Travel across seven countries on four continents (read my reviews: Egypt, Jordan, Turkey, and Peru), so I’ve been fortunate to experience how they operate all over the world.
+This was my first tour with Intrepid, but I’ve now been on five tours with Intrepid Travel across seven countries (read my reviews: Egypt, Jordan, Turkey, and Peru), so I’ve been fortunate to experience how they operate all over the world.
 Yes, Intrepid is the world’s largest small-group adventure travel company, but that’s not why I travel with them.
 These are just a few reasons I love traveling with them – including why I chose them specifically for Southeast Asia (you can also read my full review of Intrepid Travel here).